Anders Jormin: the poetry that surrounds his compositions

 When speaking in terms of jazz, we tend to think of a piano or keyboards, but in Pasado en claro, Karin Nakagawa plays the 25-string koto.
 "The koto has a sound and an atmosphere of itself.
 It also has limitations: you cannot play jazz chords on it.
 Through these limitations, I force myself to think differently and compose something possible to play", Anders says.
 The mysticism of the koto as well as the precision of Jon Fält in the drums and percussions, create an environment that expands and gets brighter as the songs progress.

-All songs are in Swedish because you have to start the creative process where you are yourself.
+All songs are in Swedish because you have to start the creative process where you are yourself

 The multiculturality of the album goes beyond the background of the musicians.
 It's present in the selection of texts that have been the main engine for this recording.
 "This is an album with music built around poems.
 The poems have been the foundation for my composing, I'm not trying to illustrate the words, but I got inspired by what they say and transmit."
 The selection of poets ranges from different cultures and eras: from ancient Chinese and Japanese traditions to Italian and contemporary Sweden poetry, without forgetting the Mexican poet Octavio Paz, who published the poem "Pasado en claro" in 1975.